MarcelliMentore/rusty/python/docs/api/uagents/network.md

 def check_version() -> bool
 ```

-Check if the contract version supported by this version of vitruvia matches the
+Check if the contract version supported by this version of cerebra matches the
 deployed version.

 **Returns**:

 - `bool` - True if the contract version is supported, False otherwise.

-<a id="src.vitruvia.network.AlmanacContract.query_contract"></a>
+<a id="src.cerebra.network.AlmanacContract.query_contract"></a>

 #### query`_`contract